Terms & Services

 • Culling & Editing – Multiple exposures and views are captured, but only final selected images are delivered.

-• Turnaround – Delivery schedules vary by project scope; Expedited delivery may be available and requested when booking.
+• Turnaround – Delivery schedules vary by project scope.
+Expedited delivery may be available upon request and may incur additional fees.

 • File Organization – Images are clearly labeled and organized into folders for ease of use.